Getting ready to board Aloha Airlines

 You can get those stories by using a few of the lessons I learned from Kam:

 Prospecting is the key.
-Start with a family member who wants to talk.
-Most older people are full of great stories and the younger folks - including us! - often don’t think they have time to listen.
+Start with a family member who likes to talk.
+Many older people are full of great stories and younger people - including us! - often don’t think they have time to listen.

 Warmth and kindness are the ideal conditions for good stories.
 Get them talking, get them laughing.
 The rest is easy.